 5. Replacement windows: New energy-efficient windows don’t just offer energy savings, they can also significantly improve the look of your home.
 Double-paned windows help to eliminate energy loss through drafts and heat transfer, and special coatings can help control heat loss or gain through the windows, depending on the season.

 To determine the best energy-saving upgrades for your home, it’s a good idea to consult with a remodeling company experienced in evaluating the overall needs of your home and formulating a strategy to maximize energy efficiency and lower consumption.
-To find out how you can incorporate smart energy-saving upgrades into your next remodeling project, contact the experts at Sea Pointe Construction today.
+To find out how you can incorporate smart energy-saving upgrades into your next remodeling project, contact the experts at Sea Pointe Design & Remodel today.